Your Nearest Location:

 • Having a large number of moles, especially of certain types

-Smoking also puts you at higher risk of developing squamous cell carcinoma, one variety of skin cancer.
+Smoking also puts you at a higher risk of developing squamous cell carcinoma, one variety of skin cancer.

 Skin types are classified by numbers 1-6, according to tone and sensitivity to UV rays, number one being the most sensitive: